daxa-ai/pebblo/docs/gh_pages/docs/reports.md

 # Snippets

-This sections provides the actual text inspected by the `Pebblo Daemon` using the `Pebblo Topic Classifier` and `Pebblo Entity Classifier`.
+This sections provides the actual text inspected by the `Pebblo Server` using the `Pebblo Topic Classifier` and `Pebblo Entity Classifier`.
 This will be useful to quickly inspect and remediate text that should not be ingested into the Gen-AI RAG application.
 Each snippet shows the exact file the snippet is loaded from easy remediation.